d2l-ai/d2l-en/chapter_computer-vision/kaggle-gluon-dog.md

             [str(num) for num in output]) + '\n')
 ```

 After executing the above code, we will generate a "submission.csv" file.
+The
-The format of this file is consistent with the Kaggle competition requirements.
-The method for submitting results is similar to method in the ["Get Started with Kaggle Competition: Predicting House Prices"](../chapter_deep-learning-basics/kaggle-house-price.md) section.
+format of this file is consistent with the Kaggle competition requirements.
+The
+method for submitting results is similar to method in
+:numref:`chapter_kaggle_house`.

 ## Summary